 Penetration testing: Shows exploitable vulnerabilities.

-The differences between vulnerability assessment and penetration testing show that both information security services are worth to be taken on board to guard network security.
+The differences between vulnerability assessment and penetration testing show that both security testing services are worth to be taken on board to guard network security.
 Vulnerability assessment is good for security maintenance, while penetration testing discovers real security weaknesses.

 It’s possible to take advantage of both services only if you contract a high-quality vendor, who understands and, most importantly, translates to the customer the difference between penetration testing and vulnerability assessment.
 Thus, in penetration testing, a good vendor combines automation with manual work (giving preference to the latter) and doesn’t provide false positives in the report.
 At the same time, in vulnerability assessment, the vendor uncovers a wide range of possible network vulnerabilities and reports them according to their severity to the customer’s business.